PRodriguez19/Intro-to-shell/lessons/01_week1_part2_mmg232.md

 cd unix_lesson
 ```

 Notice the change in your command prompt.
 The "~" symbol from before should have been replaced by the string `unix_lesson`.
 This means that our `cd` command ran successfully and we are now *in* the new directory.
-Let's see what is in here by listing the contents:
+Let's see what's inside by listing the contents:

 ```bash
 ls